0xilis/Lina/README.md

 This app is planned to be on the App Store, and I may distribute TestFlight links soon!

-- Add credits section
-- Make app actually work
-- Add AEA decryption
-- Add AEA formation; the first TestFlight build doesn't need to support all AEA types but it should support at least AEAProfile 0.
-On the App Store we want to support all types however.
+- Support 100% AEA; currently in this build we only support AEAProfile 0.
+This is fine for TestFlight builds but once we get on the App Store we want to support all types however.
+- Support all compression types for AAR/AEA (this is a libNeoAppleArchive thing, not Lina)
 - Add Siri Shortcut actions
+- Share Sheet support